Teusner/dynamic_reconfigure_group_issue/README.md

 # Issue with dynamic_reconfigure
 Minimal example of a problem encountered with dynamic_reconfigure.
 The problem occurs when the callback function is called for parameters belonging to a group.

+## Configuration

+This issue was encountered using :
+* Ubuntu 18.04
+* ROS melodic (version 1.14.10)

 ## Issue